Answers to the Index questions automatically justify to the Top of page.

 just the new ProSeries 3 Call Blocker.
 The Fax

-connect either unit to its own wall plate in different
+can connect either unit to its own wall plate in

 Yes and you will use Code 97 # * in Programming to block all calls.
 Then use the Invite command 50 then the invited caller's number; ex.
 602 555 1212, then the * key to store that number.
 You can also store whole area codes.
 Code 60 is also available for inviting VIP callers using Code 60.

-Return to topThe DPS3 ignores Call Waiting and Call Waiting Caller ID service when you are on the phone.
-Your phone will display Call Waiting Caller ID if you have that service or you will hear a beep tone to alert you to a call waiting.
+Return to topThe DPS3 doesn't interfere with Call Waiting and Call Waiting Caller ID service when you are on the phone.
+However, your phone will display Call Waiting Caller ID if you have that service or you will hear a beep tone to alert you to a call waiting.
 Blocked callers you have on your blocked list will not be blocked by the DPS3 during call waiting.
 The DPS3 cannot both let you talk on your current phone call and then also block the incoming caller.

 Yes.
 The DPS3 has non-volatile memory which allows it to store all your caller lists and user settings without losing any of the data when the unit is unpowered.

 Return to topNO.
-If you have a Call Announce device connected to the TEL port of the DPS3, AND the caller is blocked, it will not announce that caller.
-It will only announce Invited caller numbers and with phones (like Panasonic) that have that feature.
+The DPS3 does not have the capability to announce callers.
+However, if you have a Call Announce device connected to the TEL port of the DPS3 it will announce that caller.

 Return to topFor warranty, parts and service, 1 year, with repair options thereafter.
 For returns, there is a 30 day guaranteed trial period starting when you receive the product as indicated by the USPS delivery confirmation.
 On the 31st day you will own the unit and there is no return available, only warranty service thereafter.